 Status and Employment Policy: Asylum seekers are given a “Conditional Release Permit” (“2(a)(5) permit”), which grants them the right not to be deported until conditions allow.
 This permit does not allow them to work or have access to welfare or medical services, but the state declared in court that it would not enforce the prohibition on unauthorized employment.
 Therefore, asylum seekers from Sudan and Eritrea who hold this permit can de facto work in Israel, mostly in construction, cleaning and restaurant work, though some receive permits which restrict where they can live and work.

 The MOI makes it difficult to renew these permits – limiting the locations and the opening hours of the relevant offices, demanding to present pay slips and lease agreements for apartments made in their name, among other restrictive steps.
 This has led to the arrest of dozens of asylum seekers who had been left without a valid visa.
 In 2013, the Knesset approved a law barring “infiltrators” from transferring money abroad.
-Furthermore, the new amendment to the Anti-Infiltration Law – which were implemented as of May 1st, 2017 – outlines heavy restrictions on employment, requiring “infiltrators” to pay a monthly deposit of 20% of their salary, retrievable only when leaving the country.
-For many asylum seekers this means they must subsist on pay well beneath minimum wage.
+Furthermore, a new amendment to the Anti-Infiltration Law – which were implemented as of May 1st, 2017 – required “infiltrators” to pay a monthly deposit of 20% of their salary, retrievable only when leaving the country.
 Employers must deposit an additional 16% of the salary amount, making it more costly to employ asylum seekers.
-Human Rights NGOs filed a petition to the High Court of Justice challenging this amendment in the law.
-HIAS filed an amicus brief representing 11 Israeli women and children’s organizations, in support of the petition.
-There have been two court hearings since the petition was filed, and a judgement has not yet been issued.
-As a response to the critique by the justices, the government has enacted regulations which will limit the application of the law.
-Beginning in October, women, single-parent fathers, victims of trafficking and elderly asylum seekers, and those in poor health can apply for an exemption.
-These regulations do not address asylum seekers with pending claims, or individuals whose salaries dip below the poverty line.
-For this and other reasons, NGOs are still arguing for the law to be struck down.
+Human Rights NGOs filed a petition to the High Court of Justice challenging this amendment in the law and HIAS filed an amicus brief representing 11 Israeli women and children’s organizations, in support of the petition.
+On April 2020 the court struck down the law, except for the 16% paid by the employer.

 Dispersal Throughout the Country